RajKhanke/Water_FootPrint_Calculator/Readme.md

 6. Open a Pull Request.

 Please ensure your code adheres to the project's styling and includes necessary tests if applicable.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details (You'll need to create this file if you don't have one).